-Let’s dive in and see how can we save money considering the present situation.
-As far as I know, things have been a bit costlier than before.
-Thus, saving funds has become not an easy task.
+Let’s dive in and see how we can save money considering the present situation.
+As far as I know, things have been a bit more expensive than before.
+Thus, saving funds has become an uneasy task.

-I’m going to shed some ideas on where you can start saving your money which will give you a higher return when matured.
+I’m going to shed some ideas on where you can start saving your money, which will give you a higher return when it matures.

 Open a Fixed Deposit accounts

 Yes, you can open a Fixed deposit account (FD) and save your money right away for years.
-You can keep it from 7 days to 10 years.
+You can keep it for 7 days to 10 years.

-As you are saving for the long-term choice for a longer period is recommended so that your return will be higher.
+As you are saving for a long-term choice, a longer period is recommended so that your return will be higher.

-As of now interest rates of fixed deposits hover around 6 to 8 percent annually.
+As of now, interest rates on fixed deposits hover around 6 to 8 percent annually.
 It differs from bank to bank but is more or less the same.

-Maintaining FD in the banks is the safest mode of investment as there is nil chance of losing your capital fund and that’s the reason why returns are also not that attractive.
-But I would say it is decent as the risk involves is nil.
+Maintaining FD in the banks is the safest mode of investment, as there is no chance of losing your capital fund, and that’s why returns are also not that attractive.
+But I would say it is decent, as the risk involved is nil.

-And if you’re a senior citizen then you’ll get better benefits from the banks.
-This senior citizen saving scheme can be opened by a person who attains age 60.
+And if you’re a senior citizen, then you’ll get better benefits from the banks.
+This senior citizen saving scheme can be opened by a person who reaches the age of 60.